tahoma2d/tahoma2d_docs/source/drawing_animation_levels.rst

 - **Position N/S** and **E/W** set a vertical and horizontal offset for the selection.

 - **Thickness** sets the thickness of the selected vector strokes.
 In case the selected strokes have variable thickness, or different thickness values, the highest value is displayed, and any change will affect the other values accordingly.
-This is available for Toonz Vector drawings only.
+This is available for Vector drawings only.

 - **Cap:** sets the shape of the ends of the selected vector strokes.
 Options are **Butt** for squared ends, **Round** for semicircular ends, and **Projecting** for squared ends extending beyond the end of the line, according to the stroke thickness.
-This is available for Toonz Vector drawings only.
+This is available for Vector drawings only.

   .. figure:: /_static/drawing_animation_levels/caps.png

      A butt cap, a round cap and a projecting cap.

 - **Join:** sets the shape of the straight corners along the selected vector strokes.
 Options are **Miter** for pointed corners, **Round** for rounded corners, **Bevel** for squared corner.
-This is available for Toonz Vector drawings only.
+This is available for Vector drawings only.

   .. figure:: /_static/drawing_animation_levels/joins.png

      Miter joins, round joins and bevel joins.

 - **Miter:** sets the maximum length of a *Miter* join, that is computed multiplying the Miter value by the stroke thickness.
 If the length exceeds the maximum value, the *Miter* join is turned into a *Bevel* join.
-This is available for Toonz Vector drawings only, and only if the **Join:** option is set to **Miter**.
+This is available for Vector drawings only, and only if the **Join:** option is set to **Miter**.

 - **Modify Savebox** check box allows you to resize the *Savebox* of a drawing.
 The drawing part that, because of the editing, falls outside of the savebox will be erased.
-This is available for Toonz Raster drawings only.
+This is available for Smart Raster drawings only.

   .. note:: The *Savebox* size can be set automatically to the minimum size by activating the Preferences  →  Drawing  →  **Minimize Savebox after Editing** option.

 - **No Antialiasing** when activated, the antialiasing is not applied when the selection is deformed or rotated.
-This is available on Toonz Raster and Raster drawings only.
+This is available on Smart Raster and Raster drawings only.

 .. note:: If the tool options bar is too short to display all the tool options, it can be scrolled by using the arrow buttons available at its ends.